 Where do juniors, seniors, transfer, graduate, medical, and non-traditional students live?

 Many on- and off-campus housing options are available for these important segments of the UVM population, including: juniors, seniors, transfer, graduate, medical, and non-traditional students.
-UVM’s Apartments and Family Housing, located at the historic Fort Ethan Allen in Colchester/Essex Junction, consists of 120 apartments for graduate and non-traditional students.
-UVM affiliate housing, including: Redstone Apartments, Redstone Lofts and Spinner Place, also provides housing for students who have fulfilled their residency requirement.
+ResLife provides on-campus housing in residence halls for many of these students, and also manages UVM's Apartments and Family Housing, located off campus at the historic Fort Ethan Allen in Colchester/Essex Junction, with 120 apartments for graduate and non-traditional students.
+Private UVM affiliate housing, including: Redstone Apartments, Redstone Lofts and Spinner Place, also provides housing for students who have fulfilled their residency requirement.

 If you prefer to go your own way, plenty of opportunities exist to rent or purchase in and around Burlington.
 The Office of Student and Community Relations can assist you in finding off-campus housing.
-They have many resources, including an off-campus housing database and UVM's Off-Campus Living Survival Guide (PDF).
+They have many resources, including an UVM's Off-Campus Living Survival Guide (PDF).

 What's it like to live on-campus?